IAbda/FORESEE_ETHZ/README.md

 Other input features that we could consider including are:
 - geographical distances between locations or with respect to special areas (attractions, tourist spots, etc.) - Although Forest-based Classification and Regression is not a spatial machine learning tool, one way to leverage the power of space in the  analysis is using distance features
-- Quality of road (bad, good, etc.)
+- quality of road (bad, good, etc.)